AndrewWPhillips/HexEdit/HexEdit/Videos/ReadMe.txt

 VirtualDub
 - load 1st video (File/Open Video File)
 - append others (File/Append AVI segment)
+- edit the video
+  - use SPACEBAR to play/stop video playback
+  - use Del, Ctrl+X/C/V, Ctrl+Z/Y
 - delete unwanted frames
+  - turn on audio track display (View/Audio Display) for easier editing
+  - use Home/End to mark area for deletion
+    - IMPORTANT: turn off selection (Ctrl+D) before saving otherwise you only save the selection
+- mask frames where you don't want the video but want to keep the audio (Edit/Mask Selection)
 - save often to working copies as one time I could not save all my changes
+- save final version with 5 fps and high compression
 - Set Compression
+  - no compression if saving for later edit
+  - XVID MPEG4 gives good results
   - CamStudio Lossless Codec v1.4 sometimes gives wrong colours
   - ffdshow video codec has sound out of sync with video
 - Add logo (filter)